Calling a Synchronous Queue in Mendix

 3.1 Sending synchronous messages with import and export mapping

-To send data to Mendix, you need to define several configuration options in the exit flow within the eMagiz portal.
-You want to connect your eMagiz solution to Mendix.
-In this example, we will look at the configuration for using the import and export mapping in Mendix.
-In the subsequent paragraph, we will take a closer look at how to configure the exit if you do not want to use the import and export mapping.
+To send data to Mendix, you must define several configuration options in the Mendix project.
+In this example, we will look at the configuration using the import and export mapping in Mendix.
+In the subsequent paragraph, we will look at configuring the exit if you do not want to use the import and export mapping.

 3.2 Sending synchronous messages without import and export mapping